Incontinence — the condition nobody wants to talk about

 Losing control of bladder or bowel function feels, to many people, like losing control of themselves.
 It brings up deep fears about declining independence, about becoming childlike, about losing the fundamental dignity of managing their own body.
 For someone who has prided themselves on independence and self-reliance throughout their life, incontinence feels like the beginning of the end.

-Additionally, incontinence can smell.
+Incontinence can smell.
 It can leak onto clothes or furniture.
-There's a physical evidence of loss of control that's hard to hide and impossible to ignore.
-Unlike many other health conditions, incontinence is something that can be detected by others.
+There's physical evidence of loss of control that's hard to hide and impossible to ignore.
 Your parent lives with the fear that people will notice, that they'll smell something, that they'll be judged.
 This fear often drives them to avoid situations where the risk of discovery exists.
 Social activities get skipped.
 Visits to family get shorter.
 Eventually, life shrinks to the safe spaces of home where the risks are controlled.

-The shame is compounded by the fact that incontinence is not usually discussed.
+The shame is compounded by the silence.
 When your parent looks around, they don't see public conversations about this issue.
-They don't see celebrities talking about it.
-They don't see it mentioned in media or casual conversation.
 The silence makes them feel like they're the only one, like this is uniquely degrading to them.
-In reality, incontinence is extremely common, particularly in older adults.
+In reality, incontinence is extraordinarily common, particularly in older adults.
 Many of the people around your parent are dealing with the same issue.
 But because nobody talks about it, your parent feels alone.

 Understanding the Types